 Open Water Swimming and Sweating: Questions and Tactics

-While many open-water swimmers also train in pools, there may be times that you need to do an open-water swim as part of your training.
+While many open-water swimmers also train in pools, there may be times when you need to do an open-water swim as part of your training.

 Do Wetsuits Affect Sweating When You Swim?

 Swimming wetsuits are designed to warm you using insulative materials like neoprene.
 Usually, swimmers wear wetsuits in cold temperatures, so sweating won’t be as excessive, but in moderate or warmer temperatures, wetsuits can significantly increase sweating when you swim.

 It’s recommended to use wetsuits in water temperatures of 10-25˚C/ 50-78˚F. Any warmer and the swimmer can overheat.

 That said, there are different wetsuit thicknesses.
 If you swim in the upper-temperature ranges, you’ll want a thinner wetsuit, and if you swim in colder water, you’ll need a thicker wetsuit.

 If you want to know which wetsuit thickness would be ideal for your water temperature, refer to this guide.

 The same hydration advice given earlier applies to open water swimming.
 However, during open water swims, you can’t just stop at the side of the pool to rehydrate.